continuouspi/cpiwb/matlab_extension/README.md

 This will prepare the shared library for CPiME.

 To start CPiME, run Matlab, and open the `main` script.
 Run this script.

+# Updating Cabal #
+One student experienced issues running Cabal to install dependencies for CPiME.
+Below are the steps this student followed to resolve their issue:

+1. Scrutinise your Cabal config file in `~.cabal/config`
+2. Uncomment your `ghc-location` property and set it to the location of the GHC compiler on your machines
+3. Run `update cabal` on the terminal
+4. Re-comment your `ghc-location` property

 # Notes to Developers #
 In the event that any amendments are made to the following files